18 May 5 Ways To Improve Your Kettlebell Snatch

 When I made my 1st attempt at this, it wasn’t pretty and I definitely had my work cut for me to get to that level of strength and conditioning.

-But, after a lot of practice rounds, technique work, and relentless conditioning, I finally made the ‘snatch test’ a staple in my conditioning training.
+After a lot of practice rounds, technique work, and relentless conditioning, I finally made the ‘snatch test’ a staple in my conditioning training.

 With all the kettlebell snatches I’ve done through the years now, I know that the kettlebell snatch is ridiculous.